Dominik Eberle: Detroit Lions

 On September 9, 2022, Eberle was signed to the Detroit Lions practice squad.
 He was promoted to the active roster on October 1.
 He was released on October 4, after missing two extra points in Week 4.

+Seattle Sea Dragons

+On February 6, 2023, the Seattle Sea Dragons of the XFL signed Eberle and released kicker Brandon Ruiz.
+He played in 10 games, making 14-of-18 field goals (77.8%).
+The Sea Dragons folded when the XFL and USFL merged to create the United Football League (UFL).

+Berlin Thunder

+On April 11, 2024, Eberle signed with the Berlin Thunder of the European League of Football (ELF).